SpaceCases/Assets/README.md

-python -m venv env                                # Create virtual environment source env/bin/activate                           # Activate virtual environment python -m pip install -r requirements.txt         # Install dependencies python src/gen_skin_images.py                     # Generate images for items python src/gen_skin_data.py                       # Generate item data JSON file
+python -m venv env                                # Create virtual environment source env/bin/activate                           # Activate virtual environment python -m pip install -r requirements.txt         # Install dependencies python src/gen_item_images.py                     # Generate images for items python src/gen_item_metadata.py                   # Generate item metadata JSON files
 ```
-Then use whatever scheduling system you like to periodically run the `refresh_prices.py` script to refresh the item prices in `skin_data.json`.
+Then use whatever scheduling system you like to periodically run the `refresh_prices.py` script to refresh the item prices in `skin_metadata.json` and `sticker_metadata.json`.
 The `assets` folder can then be served using any HTTP server.